-PED 348 SPECIAL POPULATIONS IN SPORT AND EXERCISE (W)
+PED 348 SPECIAL POPULATIONS (W) (3)

-The student will learn how to adapt sport and exercise activities to enable special populations to realize skills and abilities.
-Disability legislation, disability categories, inclusion, and least restrictive environment will be discussed; students will learn about and complete authentic assessments, a Physical Education IEP, activity planning, and participate in activities adapted for special populations.
+This course focuses on the learning needs of students as they differ from the norm in physical, emotion, cognitive, cultural, and social characteristics.
+Primary emphasis is placed on methods and strategies for working with students across various disability categories through differentiated instruction.
+Disability legislation, disability categories, inclusion, and least restrictive environment will be discussed.
+Students will learn about and complete authentic assessments, a physical education IEP, activity planning, and participate in activities adapted for special populations.
 Prerequisite: PED 157.
 Spring, annually.

-PED 349 PHYSIOLOGY OF EXERCISE
+PED 349 PHYSIOLOGY OF EXERCISE (3)